Cloudmage/DigitalExplorerDocumentReviewer/README.md

 ## Further use cases
 This is just the first implementation of this new feature; extended use cases we are reviewing

-1. recommendation based on extracted content (solutions & people)
+1. Recommendation based on extracted content (solutions & people)
-1. similarity between a "request" and a "response"
+1. Similarity between a "request" and a "response" (see community detection blog post)[https://englishsid.github.io/GraphCommunityDetection/]
 1. Extending the match against a richer graph network - see below